-Nearshoring to Mexico is garnering new interest within electronics manufacturing and other manufacturing communities.
+Nearshoring to Mexico is garnering new interest within manufacturing communities.
 In the last several years automotive giants like GM, Volkswagen, and Nissan have all shifted some manufacturing work South of the border.
 So too have the likes of Sony, Motorola, and IBM.
 Even EMS giant FoxConn is considering expanding their Mexican footprint by moving an iPhone assembly plant from Asia back to North America.

 What has drawn so many companies away from traditional Asian manufacturing centers, especially China?
-More importantly, should your company consider outsourcing to Mexico, too?
+More importantly, should your company consider outsourcing to Mexico, too, even as part of a China-plus-one strategy?
 And if so, are there any drawbacks to consider?

 Low-cost Mexican Labor, Changing MFG Costs